Egg Harvest for Consumption

 Species Affected: All species are affected by egg poaching.

 Case Studies: Usually, a combination of these methods will achieve the most successful results.
 Evidence of this success can be seen in Tortuguero, Costa Rica - the largest green turtle nesting site in the Western Hemisphere.
 In this remote area, villagers were first educated about the importance of conserving these species and the threats that consumption poses to sea turtle survival.
-Alongside education, conservationists also settled in the area to conduct on-going research of this key green turtle population.
+Conservationists also settled in the area to conduct on-going research of this key green turtle population.
 Slowly, villagers began to realize that changing their economy from one of consumption to conservation would increase their economic potential through tourism.
-Today, Tortuguero is a model for other small communities and boasts a 400% increase in nesting green turtles.
+Today, Tortuguero is a model for other small communities and boasts a 400 percent increase in nesting green turtles.